neuraloperator/neuraloperator/README.rst

 NeuralOperator: Learning in Infinite Dimensions
 #######################################################################

-``neuraloperator`` is a comprehensive PyTorch library for learning neural operators, containing the official implementation of Fourier Neural Operators and other neural operator architectures.
+NeuralOperator is a comprehensive PyTorch library for learning neural operators, containing the official implementation of Fourier Neural Operators and other neural operator architectures.

-``neuraloperator`` is part of the PyTorch Ecosystem, check the PyTorch `announcement <https://pytorch.org/blog/neuraloperatorjoins-the-pytorch-ecosystem>`_!
+NeuralOperator is part of the PyTorch Ecosystem, check the PyTorch `announcement <https://pytorch.org/blog/neuraloperatorjoins-the-pytorch-ecosystem>`_!

 Unlike regular neural networks, neural operators enable learning mapping between function spaces,